Meine Eltern - My Parents

 These are the parents of Benedikt Fischer, the director of this film.

-can only use one leg and one arm, the highly intellectual father can now only laugh or cry.
+Both have lost those capacities which used to be their strengths.
+The formerly agile mother can only use one leg and one arm, the highly intellectual father can now only laugh or cry.

 Is this what role models look like?